 When it opened in 1995, the 91 Express Lanes became the first privately financed toll road in the U.S. in more than 50 years.
 One of the world’s first fully-automated toll facilities, it featured the first application of value pricing in America.
 Transportation officials from across the globe continue to visit the 91 Express Lanes to study its advanced systems and operations.

-The 91 Express Lanes was born from the need for congestion relief on the Riverside Freeway (SR-91) when no public funds were available to solve this critical transportation problem.
+The 91 Express Lanes was born from the need for congestion relief on SR-91 when no public funds were available to solve this critical transportation problem.
 Built by the California Private Transportation Company (CPTC), the 91 Express Lanes embodied a unique concept: The private sector would take the risk and the state would get congestion relief at no cost to taxpayers.

 Built at a cost of $135 million, the Orange County section of the project was authorized as a toll road by the State of California in 1989 and opened in 1995.
-An agreement with the State of California Department of Transportation (Caltrans) included a non-compete provision that created a 1.5-mile protection zone along each side of the Riverside Freeway.
+An agreement with the State of California Department of Transportation (Caltrans) included a non-compete provision that created a 1.5-mile protection zone along each side of SR-91.
 This zone prohibited improvements along the corridor and created mobility problems as the region and corresponding transportation demands grew.

 To mitigate growing concerns over congestion, the Orange County Transportation Authority (OCTA) acquired the 91 Express Lanes franchise rights in January 2003.
 This eliminated the non-compete provision, clearing the way for future enhancements that will increase capacity and improve traffic flow along the SR-91 corridor.